Menu

 • Oral tumors — Chronic inflammation from dental disease increases a pet’s risk for oral tumors.

 • Organ damage — Periodontal bacteria don’t limit themselves to your pet’s mouth.
-Left untreated, the infection enters the bloodstream and damages vital organs, such as the heart, kidneys, and liver.
+Left untreated, the infection enters the bloodstream and damages vital organs like the heart, kidneys, and liver.

 • Bad breath